What our children can teach us about life?

 Sometimes as parents we can be focused on teaching our children everything we think they should know, telling them what we think, what they should do, taking them to non stop clubs and activities in the hope that they learn, learn, learn… and schools of course are being forced by the government to only concentrate on test results and academic progress.
 Of course it will be interesting to see what the pandemic experience will result in with children’s development; of course they have missed the social, personal, play and practical elements of school.
 But the assessments?
 I am not convinced that the lack of formal teaching and assessments will have as a big an impact as we think.

-What the experience this year has shown us is that we can take a breath….let the kids entertain themselves and even be bored!!
+What the experience the last couple of years have shown us is that we can take a breath….let the kids entertain themselves and even be bored!!
 And actually there have been interesting benefits, for them and us!

 What this time has encouraged a lot of us to do is to stand still, step back and look at how fantastic our children are at this very moment.